pvblicltd/bbcTest/README.md

 ## Process

 1. Created Github repo, set up the README.MD and .gitignore
-2. Set up local virtual hosts for dev, one for app src and one for dist *same project root folder
+2. Set up local virtual hosts for dev, one for app src and one for dist *same project root
+3. Set up node package.json, bower.json, .bowerc.
+I have added the packagaes and libs I know I will need however this will probabaly get added to, I will explain all the packages at the end of the test